Constitution and Bylaws

 • SECTION 3: Roberts Rules of Order shall be used as a reference when questions of parliamentary procedure arise.

 • SECTION 4: Emergency or special meetings may be called by the Executive Committee.
-In these events, the membership must be notified by e-mail or personal contact as well as the PDARC Yahoo Group and the PDARC website.
+In these events, the membership must be notified via electronic means or by personal contact.
 Notification of such changes shall be sent ten (10) days prior to the special meeting date if possible.

-• SECTION 5: Special interest meetings for such purposes as licensing classes, technical information meetings, and other special interest meetings may be held by the PDARC provided the initial such meeting is approved by the PDARC membership.
+• SECTION 5: Special interest meetings for such purposes as licensing classes, technical information meetings, and other special interest meetings may be held by the PDARC provided the initial such meeting is approved by the Executive Committee.
 These meetings shall not include business meetings.

 ARTICLE IV – Repeater Committee